shyhyawJou/ArcFace-Pytorch/README.md

 # Note
 - If your training is hard to converge, you can set `m` to smaller(close to zero).
-- If your dataset is difficult, i recommend you to `m` to smaller.
+- If your dataset is difficult, i recommend you to set `m` to smaller.
 - Acface's argument `s` is 64 in the original paper, but when `s` become bigger the loss is enlarged.
 So I set `s` to 8 by default.